huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 Driven by the success of text-to-image diffusion models, generative video models are able to generate short clips of video from a text prompt or an initial image.
 These models extend a pretrained diffusion model to generate videos by adding some type of temporal and/or spatial convolution layer to the architecture.
 A mixed dataset of images and videos are used to train the model which learns to output a series of video frames based on the text or image conditioning.

-This guide will show you how to generate videos, how to configure the model parameters, and how to control video generation.
+This guide will show you how to generate videos, how to configure video model parameters, and how to control video generation.

 ## Popular models

 [Stable Video Diffusions (SVD)](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid), [I2VGen-XL](https://huggingface.co/ali-vilab/), [AnimateDiff](https://huggingface.co/guoyww/animatediff), and [ModelScopeT2V](https://huggingface.co/ali-vilab/text-to-video-ms-1.7b) are popular models used for video diffusion.
-Each model is distinct; for example, AnimateDiff inserts a motion modeling module into a frozen text-to-image model to generate personalized animated images whereas SVD is entirely pretrained from scratch following a three-stage training process to generate short high-quality videos.
+Each model is distinct.
+For example, AnimateDiff inserts a motion modeling module into a frozen text-to-image model to generate personalized animated images, whereas SVD is entirely pretrained from scratch with a three-stage training process to generate short high-quality videos.

 ### Stable Video Diffusion

-SVD is based on the Stable Diffusion 2.1 model and it is trained on images, then low-resolution videos, and finally a smaller dataset of high-resolution videos.
+[SVD](../api/pipelines/svd) is based on the Stable Diffusion 2.1 model and it is trained on images, then low-resolution videos, and finally a smaller dataset of high-resolution videos.
 This model generates a short 2-4 second video from an initial image.
-You can learn more details such as micro-conditioning in the [Stable Video Diffusion](../using-diffusers/svd) guide!
+You can learn more details about model, like micro-conditioning, in the [Stable Video Diffusion](../using-diffusers/svd) guide.

 Begin by loading the [`StableVideoDiffusionPipeline`] and passing an initial image to generate a video from.